jrodal98/nvim/README.md

 ### Environment Detection

-The config uses a dotgk-wrapper (see `lua/init-utils/dotgk-wrapper.lua`) to detect the environment:
+The config uses [dotgk](https://github.com/jrodal98/dotgk) via a dotgk-wrapper (see `lua/init-utils/dotgk-wrapper.lua`) to detect the environment:

 - If dotgk is available, it uses it for environment checks
 - Otherwise, it provides a mock with sensible defaults